NOCA Student / Instructor Handbook

 - Fitness class credits can be exchanged for aerial class credits at an exchange rate of 2 fitness = 1 circus.

-- In the event of NOCA closing permanently, unused class credits will be refunded in the following way:
+- In the event of NOCA closing permanently:

-- Unused class credits purchased within the last 90 days from the date of the last class will be refunded upon request within 30 days of the last class.
-Packages or subscriptions will be prorated.
+- Unused class credits purchased within the last 90 days from the date of the last class may be refunded upon request within 30 days of the last class.
+Packages or subscriptions may be prorated.

-- Unused class credits purchased within the range of 150-91 days prior to NOCA's last class will be refunded at a rate of 50% upon request within 30 days of the last class.
+- Unused class credits purchased within the range of 150-91 days prior to NOCA's last class may be refunded at a rate of 50% upon request within 30 days of the last class.

 - Unused class credits purchased longer than 150 days prior to the closing date will not be refunded.

-- Those class credits will still be there in your account when we re-open!
-If you have any credits with expiry dates then we'll extend those expiry dates by the length of our closure.
+- Class credits will remain in your account when we re-open.
+If you have credits with expiry dates, we'll extend those expiry dates by the length of our closure when reasonably possible.

 - The price of the monthly unlimited subscription has changed several times over the past few years.
-If you maintain an active subscription, then price changes will not affect you, as you are grandfathered in.
-If you cancel your subscription for a week or more, and later wish to re-subscribe, you will lose your “grandfathered in” status and need to re-subscribe at the current price.
+If you maintain an active subscription, price changes will not affect you (you are grandfathered in).
+If you cancel your subscription for a week or more and later wish to re-subscribe, you may lose your grandfathered status and need to re-subscribe at the current price.

 - Student Drug Policy